Chart Color Schemes

 Richmond displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Richmond's dwelling structure, as per the latest Census, consisted of 63.0% houses and 37.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Richmond was at 24.7%, with mortgaged dwellings at 30.7% and rented ones at 44.6%.
-The median monthly mortgage repayment in the area was $1,700, above Adelaide metro's average of $1,562.
-The median weekly rent figure in Richmond was $300, compared to Adelaide metro's $320.
+In Richmond, as per the most recent Census evaluation, 63.0% of dwellings were houses, with the remaining 37.0% consisting of semi-detached homes, apartments, and other types.
+In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Richmond stood at 24.7%, with mortgaged properties at 30.7% and rented ones at 44.6%.
+The median monthly mortgage repayment in Richmond was $1,700, surpassing Adelaide metro's average of $1,562.
+The median weekly rent in Richmond was recorded at $300, compared to Adelaide metro's $320.
 Nationally, Richmond's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing